zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 ldh  [hMusicTrack], a
 ```

-Of course this has been used with many other constants as well (sound effects, entity flag, etc.).
+Of course this has been used with many other constants as well (sound effects, entity flags, etc.).
 The peephole replacer can even perform more complex operations, like expanding the values of bitflags:

 ```m68k
 ; Before running the peephole replacer, with a raw numerical constant